Education

 19. Member, US National Committee (USNC), International Institute of Refrigeration (IIR)

-Dr. Sherif currently serves as Editor-in-Chief of the ASME Journal of Solar Energy Engineering (2020-2025).
-He also served as Editor-in-Chief of the ASME Journal of Thermal Science and Engineering Applications (2014-2019), a Subject Editor of Solar Energy (2004-2021), a Subject Editor of the International Journal of Hydrogen Energy (2005-2010), an Associate Technical Editor of the ASME Journal of Heat Transfer (2007-2011), an Associate Technical Editor of the ASME Journal of Thermal Science and Engineering Applications (2011-2014), and a Book Review Editor of ASME’s Applied Mechanics Reviews (2001-2008).
-He is on the editorial boards of 22 other thermal science journals such as the International Communications in Heat and Mass Transfer, Applied Thermal Engineering, Heat Transfer – Asian Research, the International Journal of Exergy, and the International Journal of Energy for a Clean Environment.
-He has served as member or chair of over 60 administrative and technical committees in five professional societies, 350 conference organizing or scientific committees, and as chair or member of over 300 master’s and doctoral committees.
-Dr. Sherif has given over 200 invited lectures worldwide.
-He is the recipient of the 2024 ASME Frank Kreith Energy Award, the 1997 ASHRAE E.K.
-Campbell Award of Merit “outstanding service and achievement in teaching” and a “TIP” teaching award from the University of Florida in 1998.
-He is also the recipient of the 2001 Kuwait Prize in Applied Sciences, a Heat Transfer Division 75th Anniversary Medal (2013), an ASHRAE Distinguished Service Award (2003), an ASHRAE Exceptional Service Award (2010), and two Best Paper Awards from AIAA (2005) and ASME (2005).
-He is the recipient of three “Certificates of Recognition for Research Contributions” from NASA, a Premium of Academic Excellence (PACE) Award from Iowa State University, four research awards from the University of Miami, and a “Graduate Research and Artistry Award” from Northern Illinois University.
+Dr. Sherif currently serves as Editor-in-Chief of the ASME Journal of Solar Energy Engineering (2020-2028).
+He also served as Editor-in-Chief of the ASME Journal of Thermal Science and Engineering Applications (2014-2019), a Special Editor for the ASME Journal of Fluids Engineering, a Subject Editor of Solar Energy (2004-2021), a Subject Editor of the International Journal of Hydrogen Energy (2005-2011), an Associate Editor of the ASME Journal of Heat Transfer (2007-2011), an Associate Editor of the ASME Journal of Thermal Science and Engineering Applications (2011-2014), a Guest Editor for Philosophical Transactions of the Royal Society-A (London), and a Book Review Editor of ASME’s Applied Mechanics Reviews (2001-2008).
+He is on the editorial boards of 25 other thermal science journals such as the International Communications in Heat and Mass Transfer, Heat Transfer – Asian Research, the International Journal of Energy for a Clean Environment, and Nature’s Scientific Reports.
+He has served as member or chair of over 60 administrative and technical committees in six professional societies, 400 conference organizing or scientific committees, and as chair or member of over 350 master’s and doctoral committees.
+Dr. Sherif has given over 250 invited lectures worldwide.
+He is the recipient of the E.K.
+Campbell Award of Merit from ASHRAE in 1997 for “outstanding service and achievement in teaching” and a “TIP” teaching award from the University of Florida in 1998.
+In 2000, 2004, and 2007, he was selected by the University of Florida as an Anderson/CLAS Scholar Faculty Honoree.
+He is the recipient of the ASME Dedicated Service Award (2026), the ASME Heat Transfer Memorial Award (2025), the ASME Frank Kreith Energy Award (2024), the ASME Heat Transfer Division 75th Anniversary Medal (2013), ASHRAE Exceptional Service Award (2010), ASHRAE Distinguished Service Award (2003), the Kuwait Prize in Applied Sciences (2001), and Best Paper Awards from AIAA (2005) and ASME (2005).
+He is the recipient of three “Certificates of Recognition for Research Contributions” from NASA, a Premium of Academic Excellence (PACE) Award from Iowa State University, 4 research awards from the University of Miami, and a “Graduate Research and Artistry Award” from Northern Illinois University.
 He has received certificates of appreciation from the ASME Board of Governors, Heat Transfer Division, Solar Energy Division, Advanced Energy Systems Division, Fluids Engineering Division, ASME’s International Mechanical Engineering Congress Committee, the Japan Society of Mechanical Engineers (JSME), ASHRAE, AIAA, ASTFE, and numerous conference-organizing committees.
 In 2007, he received a Superior Accomplishment Award from the University of Florida’s Office of the Provost.
-In 2008, he was elected as an ASHRAE Distinguished Lecturer.
-In 2018, he was awarded a UF Research Foundation Term Professorship (2018-2021) and in 2021 was awarded an MAE Excellence Term Professorship (2021-2024).
-Dr. Sherif has 160 refereed journal papers, one book, 20 published bound volumes, 24 book chapters, 175 conference papers, 240 technical reports, and two US patents.
+In 2008, he was elected an ASHRAE Distinguished Lecturer.
+In 2018, he was awarded a UF Research Foundation Term Professorship (2018-2021) and in 2021 was awarded an MAE Excellence Term Professorship.
+Dr. Sherif is one of five professors university-wide to receive the 2025-2026 University of Florida Faculty Doctoral Mentoring Award.
+He has 190 refereed journal papers, one book, 23 edited bound volumes, 25 book chapters, 195 conference papers, 300 technical reports, and two US patents.